-For several decades now, the Museum has been a proud beneficiary of the Ivory family’s generosity, and the tradition continues with this gift from the sons of Joan and the late Neil B. Ivory.
+For several decades now, the Museum has been a proud beneficiary of the Ivory family’s generosity, and the tradition continues with this gift from the son and grandson of Joan and the late Neil B. Ivory.
 It is with joy and intense gratitude that we recently received from these faithful donors a truly outstanding object: a very rare seventeenth-century table clock by the London master clockmaker Joseph Knibb.
 Renowned for both the range of his output and his inventive genius, Knibb is an iconic figure in the history of British clockmaking and, by extension, of European decorative arts in the modern era.(1)

 Born in Claydon, Oxfordshire, in 1640 to a family of clockmakers, Knibb set up his own workshop in Oxford, where he invented the anchor escapement and the Roman striking notation system.(2) These mechanisms, which enabled clocks to keep better time, brought him a degree of renown and emboldened him to move to London, where he built up a large clientele and made his name.
 It was in the capital that he began to build small table clocks of great technical accuracy that could be moved from one place to another by means of a handle on the top.
 In the almost thirty years that he spent in London, Knibb built up a considerable business, employing even more workers than the regulations of the Clockmakers’ Company allowed.
 He retired from business in 1697 and passed the torch to Samuel Aldworth, one of his apprentices.
 He died in 1711 in Hanslope, Buckinghamshire.